bmcguir2/simulate_lte/readme.txt

 This will tell the code to enable Cavity FTMW simulation mode, and produce Doppler doublets of every transition, rather than single lines.
 It uses two parameters, cavity_dV to set the linewidth of the lines to something reasonable for the instrument (defaults to 0.13 km/s, good in Ne at 15 GHz) and cavity_split to set the Doppler splitting (defaults to 0.826 km/s *in each direction*.
 The total splitting between two peaks is 1.652 km/s.
 This value good for Ne at 2.5 kTorr backing pressure).

-> load_freqs(man_freqs='',peak=1.0)
+> load_freqs(man_freqs='',peak=1.0,vlsr=vlsr,dV=dV)

 This will plot lines that are provided not from a standard spcat catalog, but rather just a set of frequencies.
-The user can specify either a manual array OR a catalog file containing a single column of frequencies (not both) using man_freqs = [a,b,c...] or man_freqs='cat.txt', as well as an optional intensity for the lines (defaults to 1.0).
+The user can specify either a manual array OR a catalog file containing a single column of frequencies (not both), as well as an optional intensity for the lines (defaults to 1.0), a vlsr offset (defaults to current vlsr), and a linewidth (defaults to current linewidth).
+Modifying any of these parameters requires re-issuing the entire command.

 > use_lines()
 > use_steps()